|Proposal Writing Guidelines and Scoring Criteria|

 Writing the Scientific Case

-Proposals are limited to three pages or less for the six month proposal cycle, and to one page of less for the two month structural biology cycle.
+Proposals are limited to three pages or less for the six-month proposal cycle, and to one page or less for the two-month structural biology cycle.
 Only the recommended number of pages will be read by the review panel; the remainder will be ignored.

 There is high demand for beam time on the majority of ALS beamlines.
 These beamlines can be identified by the low cutoff score for proposals; see Proposal Score Statistics for more information.
 A proposal for a highly subscribed beamline will have a greater chance of success when the reasons for choosing a specific beamline are clearly stated, e.g., unique features, required resolution, higher flux, etc.

 Criteria for Evaluating the Scientific Case

 The following criteria, endorsed by the International Union of Pure and Applied Physics (IUPAP) in the IUPAP Recommendations for the Use of Major Physics Users Facilities, will be used by the Proposal Study Panels (PSPs) to evaluate beam time proposals for general users: